Tech Transfer is the process of transitioning technologies from the research lab to the marketplace.

 Step 3: Patent Application

+If it is deemed patentable, you will need to file a provisional patent application first.
 In the US, there is a grace period of one year between the public disclosure of an invention and the deadline for filing a patent application.
 However, the US follows a first to file rule.
 The patent is granted to the inventor who is the first to file a patent application, regardless of the date of invention.
+If you file before a competitor, you get the patent.

 All patentable inventions must be: